Welcome to T'ai Chi Ch'uan of Asheville

 T’ai Chi Ch’uan of Asheville offers three levels of classes – Beginning, Intermediate, and Advanced with Push Hands.
 In the Beginning Class, Crayton teaches a series of warmup exercises and the choreography of the first half of the form.
 At this level, the emphasis is on the initial feeling of ch’i flow and details of the postures.
 In the Intermediate Class, students learn the second half of the form and develop their strength through deeper posturing.
 The Advanced Class offers more subtle refinement of external structure and empahsizes further development of internal structure through holding postures.
 Advanced students are encouraged to study Push Hands as a way to apply the principles of T’ai Chi to situations of dynamic interaction with others.
 Crayton emphasizes yielding to help students embody Professor’s teaching: “From the softest and most yielding comes the strongest and most unyielding.”

-For more detailed information, go to Classes and Workshops.
+For more detailed information, go to Classes.